maicol07/blade-mdi/README.md

 - Updated dependencies
 - Added new icons
-- Added fill=currentColor property to all icons
+- Added fill=currentColor property to all icons (To make them work properly with [Tailwind CSS](https://tailwindcss.com/))

 Please note that this repository is not associated with the original repository or its maintainers.
 If you have any questions or suggestions, you can open an issue in this repository.